DarshanASC6/Conversation-Bot/README.md

     - Responsible for playing audio without opening up the default music playing program.
 I think.

 - gTTS
   - Google Text To Speech.
-Self explanitory.
+Self explanatory.
 You got this.
 I got this.
 Positive vibes.
 My god, this document is horrendous.

 # To-Do:
-- User input for add/remove functions, so he user can specify what to add/remove
+- User input for add/remove functions, so the user can specify what to add/remove
     - Yeah, that can take a backseat.
 It's weird and I can't do it consistently enough.
 So, screw it.
 I can save and add answers.

-- Text to Speech
+- Text to Speech (gTTS)
 - Speech Recognition
     - I have a massive backlog of videos to consult.
 I might actually post all my resources when I finish this.

-- Multipe Python files because organization
+- Multiple Python files because organization
     - Yeah.
 Why not.

 # Dev Notes (Read: journaling my slow loss of sanity because I don't know how to code):